XIAYM-gh/docmost/README.md

 A derivative of [Docmost](https://github.com/docmost/docmost), trying keeping it clean and simple.

 > [!WARNING]
-> This is a personal fork with learning and educational purpose, please consider buying a EE license to support the original authors.
+> This is a personal fork with learning and educational purpose, please consider buying an EE license to support the original authors.
 >
-> Updates are not guaranteed because I only have very limited time.
+> Also, frequent updates are not guaranteed because of very limited time.
 >
 > Bugs may arise, please report them through GitHub issues.